camptocamp/c2cgeoportal/geoportal/c2cgeoportal_geoportal/scaffolds/create/{{cookiecutter.project}}/mapserver/data/Readme.txt

 CHANGELOG VERSION 0.2 - 1 April 2008

-- Made new ZIP archieves.
+- Made new ZIP archives.
 No change in dataset.

 CHANGELOG VERSION 0.1 - 13 March 2008